sasukeka0412/EbadShelby-EbadShelby-/README.md

 ## If you're tired, do it tired🎯

 # 💫 About Me:
-Working on my goal Tech Stack👌
+- Working on my future Tech Stack👌

 ## 🌐 Socials: